2017 WAYNEDALE COMMUNITY PICNIC

 Cost: Event is FREE to residents in the Waynedale area

-RESERVE YOUR 2016 PICNIC VENDOR OR SPONSORSHIP IN ADVANCE
+RESERVE YOUR 2017 PICNIC VENDOR OR SPONSORSHIP BY JULY 14

 There are a number of various sponsorship levels in which you or your company could lend a hand for the annual picnic.
 No matter what the level of sponsorship, your support is vital to the success of this event year in and year out.
 We rely heavily on the support of local people and businesses from the community.
 There are many perks designed for our sponsors, but most importantly this is an impactful way to be part of a great community event and show your support for Waynedale!